sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 We now have our analysis and can easily further manipulate it or build child visualizations from this base table.

-We added a simple conditional formatting to negative value cells:
+We added simple [conditional formatting](https://help.sigmacomputing.com/docs/create-and-manage-tables#apply-conditional-formatting) to negative value cells:

 <img src="assets/pop10.png" width="800"/>